Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

 \justifying \paragraph{Wealth Portfolio} The wealth portfolio return $R^p_{it}$ is given by:

 where $\alpha_{it}$ is the stock share in the portfolio.
 Therefore, the terminal real wealth ($W_{it}$) of household $i$ at period $t$ is:

-where $Y_{it,1}$ is the labor income from the household head, $Y_{it,2}$ is the labor income from the spouse if applicable, $\varphi_{it}$ is other cash inflows including rental income (if there is a second home), payments from mortgage and reverse mortgage, and SSI, and $\phi_{it}$ is the life cost including mortgage payments, housing maintenance for owners or rental payments for renters, and transaction costs.
+where $Y_{it,1}$ is the labor income from the household head, $Y_{it,2}$ is the labor income from the spouse if applicable, $\varphi_{it}$ is other cash inflows including rental income from a second home when applicable, payments from mortgage and reverse mortgage, and SSI, and $\phi_{it}$ is the total household outlays, including mortgage payments, housing maintenance for owners or rental payments for renters, and transaction costs.

-\justifying \paragraph{Welfare} A household $i$ value of a strategy $\pi_j$ ($V_{it}(\pi_j)$) consists of the CRRA utility flow from consumption $C_{it}$ and a bequest motive, with a relative risk aversion coefficient $\delta$ and bequest parameters $(a_q, b_q)$:
+\justifying \paragraph{Welfare} The value of strategy $\pi_j$ for household $i$ ($V_{it}(\pi_j)$) consists of the CRRA utility flow from consumption $C_{it}$ and a bequest motive, with a relative risk aversion coefficient $\delta$ and bequest parameters $(a_q, b_q)$:

 where $N_{it}$ is the number of alive household members and $W_{it}$ is the terminal wealth for household $i$ at period $t$.
 A strategy $\pi_j$ includes the rule of consumption, investment in liquid assets, and housing capital, which will be detailed in the following section.
 We consider the inflation risk in our model, and all the variables are in real terms of 2024 U.S. dollars.